iv4xr-project/iv4xr-framework/README.md

 #### Use case: testing with an explorative agent.

-You want to have an agent that randomly explores and interacts with a computer game, e.g. to test it against unexpecteds.
-We will make use of TESTAR as our explorative test agent.
+You want to have an agent that does not follow specific instructions, such as a set of tactics and goals or crafted models to test specific paths and interactions, but that automatically executes non-sequential actions to test that the computer game system and its entity's functional aspects are robust enough to respond to different and unexpected user interactions.
+You need to configure and use the TESTAR protocols to act as our explorative test agent.

 * [Documentation](./docs/testar/TESTAR.md)